-- 10 large shrimp, deveined and peeled
+- 16 large shrimp deveined and peeled

-- 1 lemon, zest and juice
+- 1 lemon zest and juice

-- 1 tsp dried basil
+- 1 teaspoon dried basil

 - Heat a large pot over medium heat.
-Add 1 Tbsp of the olive oil to the pot.
+Add 1 tablespoon of the olive oil to the pot.
 Once oil is hot, add the onions and sauté until translucent.
 Add the garlic and sauté for an additional minute.